Chia-Network/chialisp-web/docs/getting_started/first_smart_coin.md

 While there are other ways, the most common solution to that is to simply require a [digital signature](https://en.wikipedia.org/wiki/BLS_digital_signature) instead of a password.
 This is a cryptographically secure way of ensuring that the solution is not tampered with.
 If it is, the spend will no longer be valid.
 We will worry about this in a future guide, so you can safely ignore this concept for now.

 So, while a password example is a good idea for learning and testing purposes, it is certainly not feasible for real-world use.

+## Conclusion

+This is only scratching the surface of what's possible to do with smart coins on the Chia Blockchain.
+But it's a good foundation of understanding for more complicated examples to come.
+Every guide in this series builds off of the others, so make sure to take a break to let it soak in, and refresh your memory on concepts that you need to when you come back.
+We're looking forward to the awesome things you will build with this technology!